bumbeishvili/org-chart/README.md

 Highly customizable org chart built with d3 v5.

-Have you impressivelly  customized  org chart and want to be features on this page?
+Have you impressivelly  customized  org chart and want to be featured on this page?
 Just email me at me@davidb.dev and include screenshot  of your org chart and it will be featured on this page (dimensions of image should be 500 X 500).

 Featured customizations: